toverainc/willow-inference-server/README.md

 # Ensure you have nvidia-container-toolkit and not nvidia-docker
 # On Arch Linux:
-yay -S libnvidia-container-tools libnvidia-container nvidia-container-toolkit
+yay -S libnvidia-container-tools libnvidia-container nvidia-container-toolkit docker-buildx

 # Ubuntu:
 ./deps/ubuntu.sh